It happens to all of us at some point – the dreaded weight loss plateau!

 There are many reasons for hitting a plateau or getting off to a slower start than we’d like.
-Everyone is different at the rate they lose weight and where they lose it, and it’s really easy to get discouraged.
+Everyone is different at the rate they lose weight, and it’s really easy to get discouraged.

 The bottom line is that if you continue to keep your new healthy habits in place, you WILL see results.
 Most people get discouraged and give up too soon – before they ever have a chance to see the results they want.
 “I just can’t lose weight” or “I’ll never reach my goal weight” are things we tell ourselves.
 But it’s not true – we just tend to give up when it doesn’t happen within our desired time frame.